 Air leak on the vacuum side

 Faulty electric switch pressure converter valve Non-opening blow-off valve (dump vale)

 Possible reasons why the Valve does not close

 Heavy carbon deposits on egr tappet or valve

 EGR valve damaged through overheating due to:

-Incorrect control of egr valve
+Incorrect control of egr